TACC/tacc_stats/README.md

 -----------------
 The tacc_stats repository consists of four complementary modules:

-1. `monitor` is a C-based job-oriented and logically structured version of the conventional sysstat system monitor.
+1. `monitor` is a job-oriented and logically structured version of the conventional sysstat system monitor.

 2. `pickler` is a Python module that collects the node-based raw stats data into job-based pickled Python dictionaries.